ashpursglove/THF_Planner/README.md

 # Features Nobody Should Have To Implement, Yet Here We Are

-- Dark blue GUI theme because nobody likes a light colour theme!™)
+- Dark blue GUI theme because nobody likes a light colour theme!)

 - Date picker pre-filled to 4–20 Dec 2025 (because… those are your current problems)